Aliases for DMTN Gene

 GeneCards Summary for DMTN Gene

 DMTN (Dematin Actin Binding Protein) is a Protein Coding gene.
 Diseases associated with DMTN include Hypogonadotropic Hypogonadism 20 With Or Without Anosmia and Hypotrichosis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Miscellaneous transport and binding events.
+Among its related pathways are Miscellaneous transport and binding events and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and protein self-association.
 An important paralog of this gene is ABLIM1.

 UniProtKB/Swiss-Prot for DMTN Gene